Axway/amplify-fusion-labs/asynchronous-integration/README.md

 * In order to query Zoho Invoice for updated invoices, we'll use the built in Last Run time stamp, `LastRunDt-...` to compare with the invoice *last_modified_time* times tamp, but we need to convert it to the Zoho Invoice Timestamp format using a Map function.
 Click on `+` button and add a Map component and expand the bottom panel and add a DateFormat function
   * On the right hand panel, right click on a variable and add a String variable called *LastRunDt-formatted*
   * Drag a line from `LastRunDt-...` variable on the left hand side to the DateFormat function `sourceDate`
-  * Right click on the DateFormat `sourceDateFormat` and set to `yyyy-MM-dd HH:mm:ss SSS`
+  * Right click on the DateFormat `sourceDateFormat` and set value to `yyyy-MM-dd HH:mm:ss SSS`
-  * Right click on the DateFormat `targetDateFormat` and set to `yyyy-MM-dd'T'HH:mm:ssZ`
+  * Right click on the DateFormat `targetDateFormat` and set value to `yyyy-MM-dd'T'HH:mm:ssZ`
   * Drag a line from DateFormat function `output` to the String variable you created above (e.g. *LastRunDt-formatted*) and click Save
   ![map](images/lab1-map.png)
 * Now, we need to query Zoho Invoice for modified invoices.
 So, click the `+` button to add an OpenAPI Client Invoke Operation component and expand the bottom panel.
 Click the Add button next to Connection so that we can create an OpenAPI Connection to your Zoho Invoice application and enter a name (e.g. Zoho API) and description.